-Prior to approval at Fostering Panel prospective foster carers skills and abilities will be assessed via BAAF Form F for mainstream carers and connected persons / Schedule 21 assessment for kinship carers., (referred to as a Form C)
+Prior to approval at Fostering Panel prospective foster carers skills and abilities will be assessed via BAAF Form F for mainstream carers and connected persons / Schedule 21 assessment for kinship carers.

 Prior to approval prospective carers will have successfully completed the Skills to Foster Course and be able to demonstrate their learning, this course also contributes to the mandatory training standards that need to be covered within the first year of being an approved carer.
-Ongoing assessment of Carers suitability to be approved as Level One foster carers would be through their Annual Fostering Review.
-Recommendation for the level will be a recommendation by the Fostering Social worker within the review report and authorisation of the review report by the Practice Supervisor
+Ongoing assessment of Carers suitability to be approved as Level One foster carers would be through their usual Annual Fostering Review.